About Liposuction/Ultrasonic Assisted Lipoplasty

 Are there scars?

-3. Sometimes following surgery Dr. Adams may prescribe a Medrol dose pack to reduce swelling.
+For some cases, Dr. Adams may prescribe a Medrol dose pack to reduce associated swelling and inflammation.

 Where is the surgery performed?